standardco/espen-collect/README.md

 ## Downloading builds
 Per-commit debug builds can be found on [CircleCI](https://circleci.com/gh/getodk/collect).
 Login with your GitHub account, click the build you'd like, then find the APK in the Artifacts tab.

-If you are looking to use ODK Collect, we strongly recommend using the [Play Store build](https://play.google.com/store/apps/details?id=org.odk.collect.android).
+If you are looking to use ESPEN Collect, we strongly recommend using the [Play Store build](https://play.google.com/store/apps/details?id=org.odk.collect.android).
 Current and previous production builds can be found in [Releases](https://github.com/getodk/collect/releases).

 ## Suggesting new features
 We try to make sure that all issues in the issue tracker are as close to fully specified as possible so that they can be closed by a pull request.
 Feature suggestions should be described [in the forum Features category](https://forum.getodk.org/c/features) and discussed by the broader user community.
 Once there is a clear way forward, issues should be filed on the relevant repositories.
 More controversial features will be discussed as part of the Technical Steering Committee's [roadmapping process](https://github.com/getodk/governance/blob/master/TSC-1/STANDARD-OPERATING-PROCEDURES.md#roadmap).

 ## Contributing code
 Any and all contributions to the project are welcome.
-ODK Collect is used across the world primarily by organizations with a social purpose so you can have real impact!
+ESPEN Collect is used across the world primarily by organizations with a social purpose so you can have real impact!

 Issues tagged as [good first issue](https://github.com/getodk/collect/labels/good%20first%20issue) should be a good place to start.
-There are also currently many issues tagged as [needs reproduction](https://github.com/getodk/collect/labels/needs%20reproduction) which need someone to try to reproduce them with the current version of ODK Collect and comment on the issue with their findings.
+There are also currently many issues tagged as [needs reproduction](https://github.com/getodk/collect/labels/needs%20reproduction) which need someone to try to reproduce them with the current version of ESPEN Collect and comment on the issue with their findings.

 If you're ready to contribute code, see [the contribution guide](docs/CONTRIBUTING.md).